microsoft-dx/csharp-fundamentals/CSharpFundamentals/csharp06 - Inheritance/README.md

             }
         }

-We have a public property, `Color` , a public method `Eat` that takes as parameter the name of the food and two constructors, a parameterless one and one that takes the color of the animal as argument.
+We have a public property, `Color` , a public method `Eat` that takes as parameter the name of the food.
+We also have two constructors, a parameterless one and one that takes the color of the animal as argument.
-Every class that will inherit `Animal` will contain these members.
+Every class that will inherit `Animal` will contain these members (because these members are declared as `public` or `protected` in the base class.
+Members we define as `private` are accessible only in the scope of the current class).

-The Dog class
+The `Dog` class
 -------------------
-Let's see how we implemented `Dog`.
+Let's look at the implementation of `Dog`.

     public class Dog : Animal
     {